National Plan on Business and Human Rights

 This second National Plan is being jointly prepared by the Department of Foreign Affairs and the Department of Enterprise, Trade and Employment.
 The new National Plan is intended to build on the achievements of the first National Plan, while reflecting new developments in the international understanding of business and human rights, including new EU instruments.

-Please find a consultation paper on the new National Plan, which summarises the outcomes of Ireland’s first plan and presents guiding questions which may be useful for preparing written submissions.
+Please find a consultation paper on the new National Plan, which summarises the outcomes of Ireland’s first plan and presents guiding questions for written submissions.

 Guidance for business enterprises on Business and Human Rights